/

 The current offer is stronger than the old Spectrum narrative

-That does not magically turn Spectrum into a pure-fiber leader.
-It does make the brand easier to recommend in more ordinary buying situations where the priorities are availability, solid speed, and fewer obvious contract headaches.
+That does not turn Spectrum into a pure-fiber leader.
+It does make the brand easier to recommend in ordinary buying situations where the priorities are availability, usable speed, no annual contract, and a simpler customer offer.

 Why the value score lands in the mid-70s

 Value is helped by the improved offer and the large footprint, but it still stops short of the high 70s or 80s because the product is not equally advanced across the entire network.
-The better future-facing story is coming, but not fully here yet.
+Promo pricing, local taxes or fees, WiFi add-ons, and upgrade availability can all change the value at a specific address.

 Performance & Speed